andrew-codechimp/HA-Battery-Notes/README.md

 <summary>Show detailed instructions</summary>
 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
-1. In the `custom_components` directory (folder) create a new folder called `battery_types`.
+1. In the `custom_components` directory (folder) create a new folder called `battery_notes`.
-1. Download _all_ the files from the `custom_components/battery_types/` directory (folder) in this repository.
+1. Download _all_ the files from the `custom_components/battery_notes/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Battery Types"
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Battery Notes"
 </details>

 ## Configuration is done in the UI